Phazr-Inc/react-custom-cursor/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [`CONTRIBUTORS.md`](CONTRIBUTORS.md) for a list of contributors.

 ## License

 MIT © Phazr Inc

+---

+For more information, visit the [GitHub repository](https://github.com/Phazr-Inc/react-custom-cursor).